mrmiddy/Logs-Analysis-Project/README.md

 > python newspaper-stats.py

 The program will run and will display the answers to questions one through three in the Program Overview.

-# Output

-The output.txt file is a plain text file that is a copy of what the program should print in the command prompt when the program is run.

 # Credits